Minimum Wage in Australia

 The Supported Wage System

-It’s up to the Department of Social Services to decide whether you should be paid a Supported Wage System rate – your boss cannot make this decision.
-It’s also up to the Department of Social Services to assess your capacity and to decide what rate you should be paid.
+It is up to the Department of Social Services to decide whether you should be paid a Supported Wage System rate and assess your capacity and determine what rate you should be paid.

 Apprenticeships and traineeships